I am not an expert, but I was diagnosed with von Willebrand disease. This is my personal experience living with the disorder.

 At a young age, I had many nose bleeds that bled for a long time and caused me to lose a lot of blood.

 At the age of 18, I had my first child.
-After birthing and stitching, I continued to bleed internally but this went unnoticed by the medical staff.
-The internal bleeding started filling what I can only describe as a rugby size ball of blood that was hanging from between my legs.
+After birthing and stitching, I continued to bleed internally, but this went unnoticed by the medical staff.
+The internal bleeding started filling what I can only describe as a rugby sized-ball of blood hanging from between my legs.

 With the birth of my second child and still no diagnosis of a bleeding disorder, I bled out and had to be put on a drip.

 I developed pain in my joints and bled into my arms and other areas of my body.
 I was then diagnosed with Lupus and Fibromyalgia.
-Finally, a different doctor diagnosed von Willebrand after taking my history and blood tests
+Finally, a different doctor diagnosed me with Von Willebrand after taking my history and blood tests.